HOW IT BEGAN

 The next phase of El Fenn’s life came in 2011 with the start of a two-year a refurbishment that built on the original look and feel.
-In 2020, El Fenn also expanded into neighbouring properties with the addition of rooms, a new roof top pool and ground floor bar & private dining room.
+In 2020, El Fenn also expanded into neighbouring riads with the addition of rooms, a new roof top pool and ground floor bar & private dining room.
 With its trademark blend of cool and a distinct feeling of home-away-from-home, El Fenn now stretches across 12 interconnected riads and spans 2,700 sq meters of the Marrakech medina and boasts 31 rooms and suites, plus a 1,300 sq meter rooftop.
-The hotel's drama and decorative abundance has earned it a reputation as one of Marrakech’s most beautiful hotels – with Architectural Digest calling it ‘Instagram gold’ – and today we employ ninety staff and stretch over a site occupying an entire acre of the medina.
+The hotel's drama and decorative abundance has earned it a reputation as one of Marrakech’s most beautiful hotels – with Architectural Digest calling it ‘Instagram gold’ – and today we employ ninety staff.
 It’s a constant process because nothing stays the same for too long at El Fenn.
 Paintings, colours, fabrics, furniture and spaces are constantly being repositioned, reinvigorated or reinvented so that each time you come back, you'll find something new.

 In 2018, El Fenn’s newest partners joined the team and a new era began.
 Painter turned designer Madeline Weinrib ran her eponymous textile brand for more than 20 years blending the beauty of traditional crafts with her own unique aesthetic.
 She worked with artisans across the world: block printers in India, weavers in Uzbekistan and rug makers in Morocco.
 You can now find Madeline's rugs in the Cristina Grajales gallery in New York.